Fractional Chern insulator with higher Chern number in optical lattice

-Here, $l = 1, 2$ is the layer index. $a_{li}$ ($b_{li}$) represents the annihilation operator for a spinless fermion on sublattice $\mathrm{A}_l$ ($\mathrm{B}_l$) at site $i$ in layer $l$. $H_0$ describes the single-particle Hamiltonian for the bilayer system.
-The term $te^{\pm i\phi}$ represents the nearest-neighbor ($\langle \rangle$, NN) hopping strength, which can be introduced via an artificial gauge field \cite{WOS:000344631400043} to break time-reversal symmetry and obtain bands with nontrivial topology.
-The sign of the phase $\phi$ is determined by the arrows in Fig.~\ref{fig:model-and-bands}c. $t'_1$ and $t'_2$ represent next-nearest-neighbor ($\langle\langle\rangle\rangle$, NNN) hopping strengths, and $t''$ denotes the next-next-nearest-neighbor ($\langle\langle\langle\rangle\rangle\rangle$, NNNN) hopping strength, these parameters contribute to obtain the flatness of the non-interacting bands. $t_{\perp}$ represents the interlayer coupling between the sublattices of the upper and lower layers.
-Here, only the coupling between the $A_1$ atoms in the upper layer and the $B_2$ atoms in the lower layer is considered, in order to lift the band degeneracy between the two layers and obtain bands with Chern number $C>1$. $H_{\text{int}}$ accounts for electron-electron interactions, where $U$ and $U'$ represent interaction strengths for NN and NNN pairs, respectively.
+Here, $l = 1, 2$ is the layer index, $a_{li}$ ($b_{li}$) annihilates a spinless fermion on sublattice $\mathrm{A}_l$ ($\mathrm{B}_l$) at site $i$ in layer $l$, and $n_{a,li}=a^{\dagger}_{li}a_{li}$, $n_{b,li}=b^{\dagger}_{li}b_{li} $.
+The term $te^{\pm i\phi}$ represents the nearest-neighbor ($\langle \rangle$, NN) hopping strength, which can be introduced via an artificial gauge field \cite{WOS:000344631400043} to break time-reversal symmetry and obtain bands with nontrivial topology. $t'_1$ and $t'_2$ represent next-nearest-neighbor ($\langle\langle\rangle\rangle$, NNN) hopping strengths, and $t''$ denotes the next-next-nearest-neighbor ($\langle\langle\langle\rangle\rangle\rangle$, NNNN) hopping strength, these parameters help flatten the noninteracting bands.
+Crucially, we introduce an interlayer hopping $t_{\perp}$ that selectively couples the $A_1$ sublattice in the upper layer to the $B_2$ sublattice in the lower layer.
+This interlayer coupling lifts the degeneracy between the two $C=1$ bands and redistributes their topological indices, resulting in a single isolated band with a higher Chern number.